Leslie Spalding: Professional career

-Later career

 Spalding retired from professional golf in 2005 to become an independent golf teacher, she was first contracted by the Peter Yegen Golf Club in Billings, Montana.

-Current life

 Spalding was head coach of the Montana State University – Bozeman Bobcat women's golf team from 2007 to 2011.
 On August 1, 2011, it was announced that Spalding resigned from Montana State in order to accept a position at San Diego State University.